girldevelopit/gdi-website/README.md

 ## Contributing

-If you are new to using git and GitHub, follow these directions:
+Great!
+We're thrilled that you are interested in helping out with the website and contributing your talents to our code base.
+In this section, you'll learn more about how to go about actually contributing and how to get your local development environment setup.

+### Getting familiar with git/Github

+If you are unfamiliar with forking, branching or working with git/Github, here are a few things you'll need to do:

+- Create a [Github account](https://github.com/join), or sign in to you existing account.
+- Go through the following git/Github tutorial: [https://try.github.io/](https://try.github.io/)
+- Read about Github flow and the process for submitting code: [https://guides.github.com/introduction/flow/index.html](https://guides.github.com/introduction/flow/index.html)

+### Setting up your local dev environment

-1. Fork the project.
+1. Fork this repo into your personal Github account.
-2. Clone _your_ copy.
+2. Clone _your_ copy to your desktop.
+Read more about various ways of cloning here: []()
 3. Add another remote:
-   `git remote add upstream git@github.com:TIYA-Durham-GDI/GDI-rails-4.git`
+   `git remote add upstream git@github.com:girldevelopit/gdi-new-site.git`
-4. Make a local branch for your feature.
+4. Make a local branch for your feature (e.g. `git branch update-homepage`).
-5. Write code.
+5. Switch to that new branch (e.g. `git checkout update-homepage`)
+5. Make your changes on your branch.
-6. Test it out.
+6. Test it out locally by running `rails server` and visiting [http://0.0.0.0:3000](http://0.0.0.0:3000) in your favorite browser.
-7. Run `git fetch upstream` and then `git merge upstream/master` in your branch.
+7. Run `git fetch upstream` and then `git rebase upstream/master` in your branch.
-8. Test again.
+8. Test again, see step 6.
-9. Push your branch to your repo.
+9. Push your branch to your repo (e.g. `git push origin update-homepage`)
-10. Make a pull request!
+10. Make a pull request against the main repos master branch!

+We generally check all pull requests every 24-48 hours, but feel free to ping us on [Twitter](http://twitter.com/girldevelopit) if there is an urgent need.